akira23456/Financial_KPI/README.md

 4. Visualization (Interactive HTML Dashboard)

-Developed a fully interactive web-based dashboard using HTML, JavaScript, Recharts, and Tailwind CSS.
+Used Claude to use my data and create a fully interactive web-based dashboard using HTML, JavaScript, Recharts, and Tailwind CSS.

 Added dynamic views for: